Respondent Funnel in the Data Modeler (CX)

 Mapping Survey Responses With Your Funnel Data

-- Add your survey as a source to the data model.
+- Add your respondent funnel data as a source to the data model.

-- Next to your first join, create another join.
+- Next to the union, create a join.

 - When you’re finished, create your output dataset.